icinganalysis/icinganalysis.github.io/content/NACA-TN-1855.md

   Horizontal extent: 1/2 mile.3
   Duration at 180 miles per hour: 10 seconds.

-3This should not be taken to imply that these conditions are necessarily limited to areas 1/2 mile in extent.
+ This should not be taken to imply that these conditions are necessarily limited to areas 1/2 mile in extent.
 This value was chosen because it is believed that the most severe conditions likely to be encountered are approximately uniform over a distance